duongphuhiep/css-tuto/readme.md

-1a2SS practices, no-kidding, rebase from here, Battle field
+1a2SS practices, no-kidding, rebase from here, hiep, Battle field

 Let style some static HTML!